PNM Power Up Grants

 The PNM Resources Foundation is excited to support your endeavors through three competitive grant opportunities in 2019.

-These grants will be focused on each of our three impact areas: education, economic vitality and environmental stewardship.
-Timing for these grants will be spaced throughout the year.
-See below for details on each grant opportunity.
+These grants focus on three of our impact areas: education, economic vitality and environmental stewardship.

 PNM Reduce Your Use Grants

 The popular Reduce Your Use Grant is now closed, as of September 25, 2019.
 This grant helps organizations with energy saving project improvements.
 Each grant amount awarded approximately $5,000 per organization.

 - Flickinger Center for Performing Arts (Alamogordo) - $5,000.
 Grant to be used by installing commercial grade window shades, window coverings, replacing thermostats, programmable lighting, power strips, HVAC filters, energy efficient lighting, and window tinting.

 - 516 Arts (Albuquerque) - $5,000.
 Grant to be used for dimmable energy efficient lighting throughout the gallery/exhibition space.